Mateusz-Wos-Projekty/ExcelReader/README.md

    To get acquainted with the application, first, read the "Excel Reader Tutorial," which can be found in:

-   "src/main/resources/Excel Reader Tutorial/Excel Reader Tutorial.docx" within the codebase.
+   "**src/main/resources/Excel Reader Tutorial/Excel Reader Tutorial.docx**" within the codebase.

 2. **Starting the Application from the Command Line**